debbiemarkslab/BEAR/docs/usage.rst

 .. automodule:: bear_model.models.train_bear_ref

-If the data includes a reference the same config file may be used by either of the above scripts, with the specified AR model interpreted as :math:`g` when used with ``bear_model/models/train_bear_ref.py``.
+If the data includes a reference, the same config file may be used by either of the above scripts, with the specified AR model interpreted as :math:`g` when used with ``bear_model/models/train_bear_ref.py``.
+These scripts are easiest to use through the command line, as shown in the tutorial below.

 ########
 Tutorial